parasyte/picard/README.md

 ## What is it?

 The PS1 Action Replay Pro/GameShark Pro contains a PIC12C508 microcontroller that serves as a copy protection device.
-This project reimplements the functionality of the PID on these cheat cartridges.
+This project reimplements the functionality of the PIC on these cheat cartridges.
 It can be used as a library, or a standalone command line application.
 The library currently depends on the Rust standard library (for the `Error` trait), but can very easily be made `no_std` compatible to run on microcontrollers if needed.

 ## Why?